shookcook/week-12/README.md

 #   Week 12 - Part A
 #

-#I created all of the functions in Python IDLE, and used print statements and test files and lists to chech if they work.
+#I created all of the functions in Python IDLE, and used print statements, and test files and lists to check if the functions work.